DirectoryTree/LdapRecord-Docs/core/v3/testing.md

 $connection->bind('cn=admin,dc=local,dc=com', 'secret');
 ```

-### Test Bind Errors
+### Test Authentication / Bind Errors

-To test bind errors, we can utilize `LdapFake`, which provides a way for us
+To test bind errors, we can utilize `LdapFake`.
+This provides a way for us to
-to easily create an `LdapExpection` to deny the bind attempt and include
+easily create an `LdapExpection` using the static `operation` method to deny
-mock errors and diagnostic information:
+the bind attempt and include mock errors and diagnostic information:

 ```php
 use LdapRecord\Testing\LdapFake;